Snow algae

 Snow algae are a group of freshwater micro-algae that grow in the alpine and polar regions of the Earth.
-Snow algae have been found on every continent but are restricted to areas with temperatures between 0°C-10°C. Snow algae are pigmented by chlorophyll and carotenoids and can be a variety of colors depending on the individual species, life stage, and topography/geography.
+Snow algae have been found on every continent but are restricted to areas with temperatures of 0–10 °C. Snow algae are pigmented by chlorophyll and carotenoids and can be a variety of colors depending on the individual species, life stage, and topography/geography.
 The pigmentation of snow algae reduces snow and ice albedo, which can stimulate the melting of perennial snow and ice and exacerbate the effects of climate change.
 Snow algae are primary producers that form the basis of communities on snow or ice sheets that include microbes, tardigrades, and rotifers.
 Snow algae have also been carried great distances by winds.

 Pigmentation

 Snow algae produce two main classes of pigment molecules: chlorophylls and carotenoids.
-Carotenoids further split into two groups known as primary and secondary carotenoids and typically help give the snow algae cells their visible colors.
+Carotenoids further split into two groups known as primary and secondary carotenoids and typically help give the snow-algae cells their visible colors.
 Primary carotenoids, such as the yellow xanthophyll, are typically used in low concentrations for photosynthesis while still offering some UV protection.
 Secondary carotenoids, such as the red astaxanthin, are used for UV protection by the cell and can be found in high or low concentrations depending on the strength of the UV light.

 Different taxa of snow algae produce differing amounts of primary and secondary carotenoids, meaning the color of a snow algae bloom can give some indication of the composition of algae found there.
 The alga Chlamydomonas nivalis is a very abundant component of red blooms due to its high concentrations of astaxanthin and its derivatives.
 Many Chloromonas species are associated with green or orange-yellow snow due to the primary carotenoids they produce.
-Similar colors of snow can also vary in composition by region, showing large scale biogeographical trends in the snow algae distribution.
+Similar colors of snow can also vary in composition by region, showing large-scale biogeographical trends in the snow-algae distribution.

 The algae's life stage may also play a large role in the color of the snow.
 Many blooms are higher in chlorophylls and primary carotenoids during early stages of the bloom, causing the snow to appear green or yellow.
-Later in the summer, the bloom may switch to orange or red due high production of astaxanthin during low nutrient periods and the snow algae's more stable cyst stage that they use to over-winter.
+Later in the summer, the bloom may switch to orange or red due high production of astaxanthin during low-nutrient periods and the snow algae's more stable cyst stage that they use to overwinter.